ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

         These libraries are from the [OneAPI suite][oneapi-suite], however, only the current year's libraries are available for download for free.
 The 2024 libraries were tested and they did not work for QE compilation on Cedar.
-The 2022 have been confirmed to have worked.
+The 2022 libraries have been confirmed to have worked.
 Both the 2022 and 2023 libraries are included in the shared folder from step 1.

 3.  **Install the Base Toolkit.** (This could take up to 30 minutes.)
     Navigate to where you copied the folder on Cedar